-Turn slowly to give yourself and others more time to avoid problems.

-If you are driving a truck or bus that cannot make the right turn without swinging into another lane, turn wide as you complete the turn.
+- Turn slowly to give yourself and others more time to avoid problems. - If you are driving a truck or bus that cannot make the right turn without swinging into another lane, turn wide as you complete the turn, as shown in Figure 2-12.
 Keep the rear of your vehicle close to the curb.
-This will stop other drivers from passing you on the right.

-Don't turn wide to the left as you start the turn.
+This will stop other drivers from passing you on the right. - Don't turn wide to the left as you start the turn, as shown in Figure 2-13.
 A following driver may think you are turning left and try to pass you on the right.
-You may crash into the other vehicle as you complete your turn.

-If you must cross into the oncoming lane to make a turn, watch out for vehicles coming toward you.
+You may crash into the other vehicle as you complete your turn. - If you must cross into the oncoming lane to make a turn, watch out for vehicles coming toward you.
 Give them room to go by or to stop.
-However, don't back up for them, because you might hit someone behind you.
-See Figure 2.13.
+Don't back up for them, because you might hit someone behind you.

+Figure 2-12: Correct

+Figure 2-13: